MSzajowka/30_functions/readme.md

 ## 11. Count number of words in a sentence

-## 12. Count cost of travel of X distance by a car busing Y liters of fuel per 100 km, while liter of fuel costs Z.
+## 12. Count cost of travel of X distance by a car using Y liters of fuel per 100 km, while liter of fuel costs Z.

 ## 13. Password generator

 ## 14. Stopwatch

-## 15. Tell is you're sad or happy
+## 15. Tell if you're sad or happy